GiuseppePiemontese/GiuseppePiemontese/README.md

 I like video games, DIY, automation and memes.

-*"is Better to spend 3 weeks writing a program <br/>
+*"Is better to spend 3 weeks writing a program <br/>
 that solves a problem instead of solving it in 5 minutes."* <br/>
 　　　　　　　　　　　　　　　　　　Myself.